chrisb09/firecord/README.md

 Firecord.init(NodeType.VELOCITY); // For Velocity proxy servers
 ```

-While firecord has excplicit support for Minecraft server environments, it can also be used in any Java application as a standalone DSM system.
+While firecord has excplicit support for Minecraft server environments, it can also be used in any Java application as a standalone virtual distributed object memory system.
 It also features an incomplete CLI for testing purposes.

 ### Synchronizing Objects